nyimbi/semantica/LatestReadme.md

 > Let's build the semantic backbone of the AI-native world.

-SemantiCore is not just a toolkit — it's a **movement** toward AI systems that reason, explain, and learn from structured, semantic knowledge.
+Semantica is not just a toolkit — it's a **movement** toward AI systems that reason, explain, and learn from structured, semantic knowledge.

 **Connect.
 Contribute.
 Collaborate.**